 Checking in on your finances is one of the things you should be doing on a regular basis.
 But another great thing about the technology bubble is that there are endless apps available to help make managing your finances easier.
 There are the ones that give you a bird’s eye view of what you’re spending your money on, like Mint and LearnVest.
 Then there are apps like PocketGuard and MoneyStrands, that help you set specific financial goals or set you on the path to save for something big.

 There are even apps out there that link to your bank account and analyze it to figure out where you're overspending.
 Not great at saving?
-Don't worry — there are apps, like Digit or Tip Yourself, that automatically set money aside from your account each week into a seperate savings account.
+Don't worry — there are apps, like Digit or Tip Yourself, that automatically set money aside from your account each week into a separate savings account.
 The options here are endless and you're sure to find one that fits your needs, even if you do have to pay a monthly service fee to use it.

 Ally Greer is an expert in — and perpetual student of — renter’s rights, city living and other things young professionals should know.
 Outside of that, she's trying to figure out adulthood in the tech capital of the world while still finding time for comedy, baseball and calling her mom.